yuzehh/VI-Map/README.md

 # VI-Map

 VI-Map is the first system that leverages roadside infrastructure to enhance real-time HD mapping for autonomous driving.
-In contrast to the single-vehicle online HD map construction, VI-Map empowers vehicles with a significantly more precise and comprehensive HD map.
+In contrast to the single-vehicle online HD map construction, VI-Map empowers vehicles with a significantly more precise and comprehensive HD map from roadside infrastructure.
 Witness the capabilities of VI-Map in action through our demo video below.

 [![Watch the Video](https://github.com/yuzehh/VI-Map/blob/master/images/demopic.png)](https://www.youtube.com/watch?v=-oqyWPgR3P0)